fahygao/full-stack-MySQL-AWS-Django/README.md

-Django-based-database
+# Django-based-database
 ---
-This project is a direct tutorial for building a web application database using django rest framework and AWS from scratch and a simple handbook of how to maintain the usability.
+This project is a direct tutorial for building a web application database using django rest framework and AWS from scratch and a simple handbook of how to maintain the usability on Windows.

 Duration: 1-2 weeks to build and setup